Proteusiq/saa/README.md

 ## Acknowledgments

-I would like to express our future gratitude to the developers of French, Spanish, German, and Italian language plugins for their valuable contributions to the **Saa** package. 🤣
+We would like to express our future gratitude to the developers of French, Spanish, German, and Italian language plugins for their valuable contributions to the **Saa** package. 🤣

 ## Contact